-Roughly 6% of all individuals in the United States will be diagnosed with Narcissistic Personality Disorder.
-According to the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, there’s such a thing as being too preoccupied with your own self-interests.
+Roughly 6% of all individuals in the United States have been diagnosed with Narcissistic Personality Disorder.
+According to the Diagnostic and Statistical Manual of Mental Disorders published by the American Psychiatric Association, there is such a thing as being too preoccupied with your own interests.

-This manual establishes set guidelines and symptoms used by professionals in the diagnostic assessment of patients for Narcissistic Personality Disorder.
-Here are a few of the criteria that people must meet to earn this label:
+This manual establishes some guidelines and symptoms used by professionals during the diagnostic assessment of patients with Narcissistic Personality Disorder.
+Here are a few of the criteria that people must meet, in order to earn this label:

 - Having an exaggerated sense of self-importance

 - Taking advantage of others for personal gain

 - Lacking compassion or willingness to recognize the needs and feelings of others

 - Envying others and believing that others envy them

 - Expecting to be recognized as superior, even without achievements that warrant it